berryde/acecoder/README.md

 ## Firebase emulators

-Start the firebase emulators with `yarn run emulator`.
+Start the firebase emulators with `pnpm run emulator`.
 Ensure that the `export FIREBASE_AUTH_EMULATOR_HOST="localhost:9099"` environment variable is set so that the Admin SDK can communicate with the emulator.